 Jeremy Goodman and Scott Tremaine study gravitational dynamics in both the solar system and extrasolar planetary systems, with particular focus on the long-term stability of planetary systems, protplanetary disks, planet formation, comets and other small bodies, and tidal interactions between stars and planets.

-Jeremy Kasdin and Robert Vanderbei develop optical systems for extremely high-contrast imaging, for ground and space--based telescopes.
-Kasdin recently led the team that built the Coronagraphic High Angular Resolution Imaging Spectrograph (CHARIS) for the Subaru 8m telescope.
-He and David Spergel are deeply involved in planning WFIRST, a future NASA mission that will (among other things) detect exoplanets through direct imaging and gravitational microlensing.
-Spergel is co-chair of the WFIRST Science Team, and Kasdin is Adjutant Scientist for the Coronagraph Instrument.
+Robert Vanderbei develops optical systems for extremely high-contrast imaging, for ground and space--based telescopes.
+David Spergel is deeply involved in planning WFIRST, a future NASA mission that will (among other things) detect exoplanets through direct imaging and gravitational microlensing.
+Spergel is co-chair of the WFIRST Science Team.

 Ed Turner has worked in many areas of exoplanetary science, including direct imaging, astrobiology, and statistical problems relating to exoplanet detection and population studies.
 He and Gillian Knapp participate in the Strategic Exploration of Planets and Disks with Subaru (SEEDS), a major study of planets and planet-forming disks with the adaptive optics systems at the Subaru telescope.
 This work continues with the deployment of CHARIS, which will explore nearby stars for giant planets.
 Turner and Bruce Draine are actively involved in the Breakthrough Starshot Initiative, which has the long-term goal of sending a miniature spacecraft to Alpha Centauri.